 - Pip for installing Python packages (typically included with your Python installation).

 The following steps create an IoT Edge Python module by using Visual Studio Code and the Azure IoT Tools.

 Create a new project

 Use the Python package cookiecutter to create a Python solution template that you can build on top of.

-In Visual Studio Code, select View > Integrated Terminal to open the VS Code integrated terminal.
+- In Visual Studio Code, select View > Terminal to open the VS Code integrated terminal.

-In the integrated terminal, enter the following command to install (or update) cookiecutter, which you use to create the IoT Edge solution template in VS Code:
+- In the terminal, enter the following command to install (or update) cookiecutter, which you use to create the IoT Edge solution template:

 pip install --upgrade --user cookiecutter

 In the command palette, enter and run the command Azure IoT Edge: New IoT Edge solution.
-In the command palette, provide the following information to create your solution:
+Follow the prompts and provide the following information to create your solution: